LaunchCodeEducation/lchs/src/chapters/sessions/managing-cookies.rst

    :alt: View cookies using the browser developer tools.
 The 'Storage' panel is selected.
    :width: 80%

    View stored cookies by using the browser tools.
+You might need to look carefully to find the tab you want!

 .. admonition:: Tip